dbl-works/terraform/slack/sns/README.md

 # Terraform Module: Slack SNS

 SNS used for Slack chatbot.
-SNS need to sit in the same region with the resources it attach to.
+SNS need to sit in the same region with the resources (e.g cloudwatch alarm) it attach to.

 ## Usage
 ```terraform